sizeofvoid/libopeninput/doc/user/what-is-libinput.rst

 What libinput is
 ------------------------------------------------------------------------------

-libinput is an input stack for applications that need full input device processing by commonly used input devices.
+libinput is an input stack for processes that need to provide events from commonly used input devices.
 That includes mice, keyboards, touchpads, touchscreens and graphics tablets. libinput handles device-specific quirks and provides an easy-to-use API to receive events from devices.

 libinput is designed to handle all input devices available on a system but it is possible to limit which devices libinput has access to.